cilium/cilium/Documentation/gettingstarted/cni-chaining-azure-cni.rst

 .. note::

-   This is not the best option to run Cilium on AKS or Azure.
-Please refer to :ref:`k8s_install_quick` for the best guide to run Cilium in Azure Cloud.
+   For most users, the best way to run Cilium on AKS is either AKS BYO CNI as described in :ref:`k8s_install_quick` or `Azure CNI Powered by Cilium <https://aka.ms/aks/cilium-dataplane>`_.
-   Follow this guide if you specifically want to run Cilium in combination with the Azure CNI in a chaining configuration.
+   This guide provides alternative instructions to run Cilium with Azure CNI in a chaining configuration.

 .. include:: cni-chaining-limitations.rst